it3xl/git-repo-sync/README.md

 gitSync do not synchronize Git-tags anymore.
 It's because some popular Git-servers block Git-tags deletion.

 gitSync has auto conflict solving.
 That allows to work on the same Git-branch simultaneously.
-I.e. you can commit and merge to the same branch.
+I.e. you can commit and merge to the same branch on both remote repositories.
 In case of a conflict you have to repeat your commit.
-More details on this I'll provide later.
+More details on this in **Git conflicts solving**.

 ## Scenarios of usage